Toilet tank repair

 4. Gently touch the overflow tube and valve body.
 They should not wobble, split, or flex at the tank opening.

-Step 3: Fix chain slack and water level before replacing hard parts
+Step 3: Fix chain slack and water level before buying parts

 1. Set the chain with a little slack when the flapper is closed.
 It should not be tight enough to lift the flapper at rest.